-GitLab CI/CD is capable of doing a lot more, but this workflow exemplifies GitLab's ability to track the entire process, without the need of any external tool to deliver your software.
+GitLab CI/CD is capable of doing a lot more, but this workflow exemplifies GitLab's ability to track the entire process, without the need for an external tool to deliver your software.
 And, most usefully, you can visualize all the steps through the GitLab UI.

 A deeper look into the CI/CD basic workflow

-If we take a deeper look into the basic workflow, we can see the features available in GitLab at each stage of the DevOps lifecycle, as shown on the illustration below.
+If we take a deeper look into the basic workflow, we can see the features available in GitLab at each stage of the DevOps lifecycle, as shown in the illustration below.